Additional Information About Travel to Iceland

 For itineraries including Iceland, U.S. and Canadian citizens need a valid passport.
 The expiration date must extend at least six months beyond the date of your return home.We recommend having at least two blank passport pages for entry stamps.
 No visa is required for U.S. or Canadian citizens.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 The flights for tours beginning or ending in Iceland will arrive or depart from Reykjavik.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
-In your free time, most locations are best accessed on foot.
-You may also want to use the modern transportation system in the cities visited.
+In your free time, you may wish to explore the main cities by public transportation.
+Your tour coordinator can provide local transportation information to you for each city visited.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.